andyjwest/test-pages/public/posts/be_a_better/bladelock.md

 >
 > The aquatic weapon property removes the rule text from under water combat and moves it here instead!
 The following changes occur:
 >
-> When making a melee weapon attack, a creature that doesn’t have a swimming speed (either natural or granted by magic) has disadvantage on the attack roll unless the weapon is a dagger, javelin, shortsword, spear, or trident.
+> "When making a melee weapon attack, a creature that doesn’t have a swimming speed (either natural or granted by magic) has disadvantage on the attack roll unless the weapon is a dagger, javelin, shortsword, spear, or trident.
 A ranged weapon attack automatically misses a target beyond the weapon’s normal range.
-Even against a target within normal range, the attack roll has disadvantage unless the weapon is a crossbow, a net, or a weapon that is thrown like a javelin (including a spear, trident, or dart).
+Even against a target within normal range, the attack roll has disadvantage unless the weapon is a crossbow, a net, or a weapon that is thrown like a javelin (including a spear, trident, or dart)."
 >
-> Becomes
+> becomes
 >
-> When making a melee weapon attack, a creature that doesn’t have a swimming speed (either natural or granted by magic) has disadvantage on the attack roll.
-A ranged weapon attack automatically misses a target beyond the weapon's normal range, and has disadvantage against a target within normal range.
+> "When making a melee weapon attack, a creature that doesn’t have a swimming speed (either natural or granted by magic) has disadvantage on the attack roll.
+A ranged weapon attack automatically misses a target beyond the weapon's normal range, and has disadvantage against a target within normal range."
 >
 > In addition we use this new weapon property, aquatic, which applies to the following weapons: dagger, javelin, shortsword, spear, trident, crossbow, and net.
 >
 > #### Aquatic
-> This weapon ignores any penalty it would recieve from making weapon attack rolls under water.
+> This weapon ignores any penalty to attack rolls it would recieve from making weapon attack rolls under water.
 >
 > This does cause some thrown weapons, to perform slightly worse, but in exchange we simplify rules for underwater adventuring.
 A worthy sacrifice for simplification.
-Expect more to come like this in our next series all about refreshing under water adventuring!
+Expect more to come like this in our next series all about refreshing under water adventuring next month!

 This list supports a huge array of builds but also can slot into many existing builds.
-Having a hard time reaching some hovering creatures?
-Grab a weapon with reach or thrown!
+Need to break an object far away?
+Conjure a throwing hammer and break smash it at a distance!
 Need a 10 foot long rope on the fly?
 A whip is your best friend!
-Find yourself spontaneously mounted on a giant beast?
-Summon a lance and go to town!
-Notably, you can part with the weapon for up to a minute at a time, so be carefule when finding creative solutions with Pact of the Blade.
+Find yourself shipwrecked and doing battle with merrow?
+Grab a trident and fight with ease!
+You can summon an axe to cut down trees and a warpick to clear the caved in entrance to the dungeon.

+## Ability Scores

 This style of flexibility encourages two core ability scores: Strength and Dexterity.
 Having a moderate score in both or either opens up your avalible toolbox substantially.
 In addition, being Medium or larger in size keeps heavy weapons avalible, so consider steering clear of halflings and gnomes if you want to juice this feature as much as you can.

+Building an option around Pact of the Blade typically encourages a player to do one of two Ability Score layouts: 16 Strength, 14 Con, and 12 Cha or 16 Dex, 14 Cha, 12 Con.
+Our first ability score array prioritizes Strength and will likely be leaning on Javelins, Hand Axes and a Greatsword in combat.
+Without a huge natural boost to AC, having a sizeable Constitution takes precedent and spells that lack saves or spell attacks tend to work better with the lower Charisma.

+The Dexterity build offers both a defensive trait (Armor Class) and offensive trait (hit/damage with Finesse weapons) all in one.
+A character can rely more on dodging attacks and doesn't neccisarily need as many hit points as they can get to succeed.
+This build tends to be flexible and built as a tool box with moderate damage capabilities.

+Some builds can even consider cutting down Charisma further if you plan on investing in spells that don't use spell saves or spell attack rolls.
+Some features are substantially better with a high charisma, but it doesn't need to be your defined stat in Bladelock builds.

 ## Supporting Features
 By itself, Pact of the Blade can be an excellent supplemental feature to other core builds.
 Its similar to the Cojuration Wizard's *Minor Conjuration* feature with a bit more limitation.
 That on its own can be hugely valuable to Warlocks with Dexterity or Strength as their highest or second highest ability score.